metal3-io/baremetal-operator/docs/api.md

     credentialsVersion: "5562"
 ```

-And here it is the secret `bmo-master-0-bmc-secret` holding the host's BMC credentials:
+And here is the secret `bmo-master-0-bmc-secret` holding the host's BMC credentials, base64 encoded:

 `$echo -n 'admin' | base64`